Skip to content

 Our work at Pepperbox Hill

-At Pepperbox Hill the rangers are always working to maintain the careful balance between protecting nature and making the land accessible to visitors.
+At Pepperbox Hill, National Trust Rangers are always working to maintain the careful balance between protecting nature and making the land accessible to visitors.
 We’re privileged to look after diverse habitats, helping them to host a wide range of insects and flowers, as well as the birds that feed on them.
-Aside from helping nature to thrive, our work also extends to maintaining the site, such as fixing fences or mending stiles.

 An important landscape